bigfinfrank/cs2/README.md

 ## Todo List
 *Help with these would be much appreciated*

-+ Proper GitHub repo
 + External doumentation (through the GitHub Wiki feature)
 + Finish inline documentation (See "// TODO: " comments)
-+ Add semicolons after every convar;
++ Add semicolons after every convar and command;
 + Implement [BananaGaming's "ADVANCED BIND SCRIPT"](https://www.youtube.com/watch?v=xVrFxYeSJ7Q&t=0s) (multiple binds per key using key combos)

 * Grammar/typo check
-* Change binds to use all caps (because that's how they're stored by valve in `config.cfg`)
+* Change binds to use all caps (because that's how they're stored by Valve in `config.cfg`)
 * Make newlines and spacing have consistent formatting

 - Remove old unused stuff
 - Remove broken 'features' of the config
-- Remove convars that valve removed
+- Remove convars and commands that Valve removed

 ## Contributing